Disgaea 2: Plot

 Fifteen years ago, a powerful Overlord by the name of Zenon appeared in Veldime and cursed its human population.
 Since then, all its inhabitants have become demons and are to remain that way if the curse was not broken.
 However, a young man named Adell was the only human unaffected by the curse.
 Wanting to save his family and return them back to their true form, Adell decides to seek out Overlord Zenon and defeat him.
 Adell's mother tries to summon Zenon and fails, but instead summons Rozalin, Zenon's daughter.
 They later go on a quest to find Zenon and return Rozalin to him, and then defeat him so that the curse would be lifted, making his family and the rest of the world human again.

 Reception

 Disgaea 2 has received generally favorable reviews, obtaining an aggregate score of 84/100 on Metacritic.
-It received a mention in Gaming Target's selection of '52 Games We'll Still Be Playing From 2006' and won "IGN's Best of 2006" prize of "Best PS2 Strategy Game".
+It received a mention in Gaming Target's selection of '52 Games We'll Still Be Playing From 2006' and won "IGNs Best of 2006" prize of "Best PS2 Strategy Game".